mwclient/mwclient/docs/source/index.rst

    :align: right
    :width: 30%

-Mwclient is a :ref:`MIT licensed <license>` client library to the `MediaWiki API`_ that should work well with both Wikimedia wikis and other wikis running MediaWiki 1.16 or above.
-It works with Python 2.7 and 3.3+.
+Mwclient is an :ref:`MIT licensed <license>` client library for the `MediaWiki API`_ that works well with both Wikimedia wikis and other wikis running MediaWiki 1.21 or above.
+It is compatible with Python 3.6 and above.

 .. _install: